 1 cup diced onion (small dices so you don't bite into big chunks of onion in your quiche)

 1 cup shredded Gruyere cheese

 1 cup sliced button or baby bella mushrooms

 Grease a 9 inch pie dish with butter or canola oil.

-Combine eggs, thyme, sage and milk in a large mixing bowl and whisk ingredients together until the eggs are broken up completely and mixture is smooth.
+Combine eggs, thyme, sage, milk, salt, pepper, and ground cloves in a large mixing bowl and whisk ingredients together until the eggs are broken up completely and mixture is smooth.

-Heat a large skillet on medium heat and cook the sausage for about 15 minutes, breaking it up periodically, until crumbled and no longer pink.
+Heat a large skillet on medium heat and cook the sausage for about 10 to 15 minutes, breaking it up periodically, until crumbled and no longer pink.

 Pour cooked sausage onto a plate lined with a paper towel and let the sausage sit and drain.